Shaping the future of quantum cryptography in Europe

 Resilience will be a vital component of the digital world of the future, and quantum key distribution will have an important role to play in securing tomorrow’s cybersecurity infrastructure.
 There is significant advantage to be gained from being the first to bring viable quantum technologies to market.
 If Europe is to establish itself as a global centre of excellence for quantum technologies, and maintain technological sovereignty, it needs to accelerate its research and development plans and create greater value within the territory.

-IDQ Europe was founded in 2022, because we see the need for practical, certified and economic QKD products.
+Nutshell Quantum-Safe was founded in 2021, because we see the need for practical, certified and economic QKD products.
 This is what we are working for!